abdussamettrkr/conv_2d-mnist/Readme.txt

-This code is written by Abdussamet Türker 2020.12.10 for education.
+This code is written by Abdussamet Türker 2020.12.10.